 - The Peacock Window: One of Nepal's most precious woodcarvings and national art treasures - there are several craft stores along the same street worth visiting.

-Bhaktapur is a huge ancient city that does not allow normal traffic to go through it quite as much as any other large city in Nepal.
+Bhaktapur is a huge ancient city with narrow streets that do not allow normal traffic to go through it quite as much as any other large city in Nepal.
 There still is traffic, but it's reduced.
 Walking around Bhaktapur is therefore a lot less stressful and enjoyable than it is in Kathmandu!